New Swimming Pool Owners

 Being sold products you don't need - This is a very common complaint from pool owners about dealing with pool retail stores.
 You walk in to get some chlorine pucks and walk out with $400 worth of things you are not even confident you need in the first place.
 The cold, hard truth about this is that you are an under informed shopper.
 You do not know enough about what your pool needs to make an informed decision about what you put in it, and as a result you rely on the advice of the person who makes their living selling pool chemicals.
 What is happening is that there are many overlapping chemicals for pools, in that many chemicals have similar properties or effects, such that you could use one or the other to essentially the same results.
 For example, there are many different types of algaecide including multiple levels of strength as well as various compounds they are made from such as copper, silver, natural enzymes depending on what tickles your fancy.
 If the product is an algaecide, it has the ability to kill algae so in theory any of these could potentially work.
 Strong ones are more money than weaker algaecides but they have harsher side effects.
 Natural enzymes are more expensive that other types of algaecide because, in theory, they are more healthy for you to swim in.
 So which would you choose?
 How about chlorine?
 Chlorine is an algaecide (sanitizer, oxidizer & algaecide actually) so maybe you didn't even need an algaecide to begin with.
 As you can see, it would be easy to end up "getting sold something you don't need" but depending on your exact situation, a stronger algaecide than regular chlorine might be in order.
 The best method to avoid being oversold to is simply be as educated and informed as possible on the subject.

 Following the advice from a pool store yet the same problems persist - What is important to recognize is that swimming pool water balancing is not always a 100% linear process.
 Sometimes there is the need to follow an order of operations, and unfortunately this sometimes entails a process of elimination to solve a problem.
 There are also so many variables involved with pool water chemistry that it would be impossible to consider every last item, much like the butterfly effect, and so generalizations are made when you are receiving advice about how to react to a problem with your pool water.
-If you have green water then a pool store might tell you to shock it, or to add an algaecide, which you might do any the water stays green.
+If you have green water then a pool store might tell you to shock it, or to add an algaecide, which you might do, but the water stays green.
 Did anyone test the water for copper?
 Did anyone test the water for phosphates?
 Copper from a failing heat exchanger could be turning the water green, or phosphates from the fertilizer blown in from the golf course nearby could be limiting the effectiveness of your sanitizer.
 Both of those things could be happening.
 You also might be in chlorine lock because you use chlorine pucks that have cyanuric acid in them and you have gone into chlorine lock - every pool water situation is unique.
 Sometimes it is not practical for a pool store to know, or have the time to find out about every detail of your pool.
 If you do not request specific tests such as phosphates then many water labs do not automatically do them.
 In the end, in many cases, pool stores will advise to you the most common cause for the problem that you are having.
 If your problem does not resolve then they may begin to look deeper into what is happening in the water.
 Again, the best remedy to avoid this problem is simply to become as informed as possible.

 Pool stores with under-skilled staff - This is just a reality of the pool industry.
 Swimming pools are complicated and it takes a long time to develop an expert level of understanding about them.
-Pool stores tend to be seasonally busy which means a logistical nightmare for having enough well trained and experienced staff on times.
+Pool stores tend to be seasonally busy which means a logistical nightmare for having enough well trained and experienced staff available during the busier times.
 In most cases a pool store will rely on a core group of more experienced staff, buffered by a small army of high school and university students earning a paycheck over the summer months.
 As the owner of the pool the onus is on you to seek out a pool store with reliable, knowledgeable staff to assist you with pool care and supply the products that you need.
 The best defense against dealing with under skilled staff is to seek out professional advice, and once you find it, that person becomes your go-to person for all issues.
 If you start to mix and match pieces of advice from the internet, different pool stores as well as your neighbor then you are much more likely to encounter problems with your water.
 Once you find someone that really seems to understand the nature of the problem and has a good success ratio with assisting you with your water issues, it would be a good idea to be loyal to their advice.
 If you talk to a different person every time you have a question about water chemistry then you are almost bound to have a problem sooner or later.

 If you have read about sanitizers, oxidizers, pH balance, total alkalinity, calcium hardness, cyanuric acid (stabilizer), phosphates, nitrates, free chlorine, total chlorine, chloramines, breakpoint chlorination and saturation index then you can consider yourself to be at minimum decently informed about pool water chemistry and balancing.